jumpinjackie/forge-e33-mod/design/BLUE.md

 ### Design Notes

- - Just a vanilla hill giant.
+ - Just a vanilla hill giant for now.
 Has shield counters because its game counterpart always has one and Shield counters are near 1:1 mechanically.
  - 13/10/2025: Removed Devoid.
+ - 21/10/2025: Added damage reflection ability.

 ## Bound by Chains